utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

 * Newly registered course participants in a course with existing content will have access to all the course’s content.
   * However, enrolled students cannot view contents that are not “Published target” for them and in the “Publication Period”.
   * Update notices will not be sent to participants for existing contents that became accessible, even after being registered as course participants.
-* Although it is possible for students to be registered with “Course Instructor” authority, but it is recommended that you register them with “TA” authority whenever possible.
+* Although it is possible for students to be registered with “Course Instructor” authority, it is recommended that you register them with “TA” authority whenever possible.
   * Most of the functions can be viewed and operated with “TA” authority, with the exception of enrolled student management and log checking.

 ### Search and Register